How Night Guards can Protect you from Grinding your Teeth

 Bruxism, the clenching or grinding of the teeth, is a common habit.
 You may do this without realizing it during the day, but it often happens during the night while you are asleep.
 This habit can be damaging to teeth, wearing them down over time.
 Often, a night guard will be prescribed to protect the teeth, but what is a night guard and is it always the best solution?
 Are there times when a night guard is not called for?

 A night guard is a plastic dental appliance that looks similar to the trays used for teeth whitening.
 It does not stop you from clenching your teeth at night, but it shields and cushions the teeth, protecting them from damage while helping to re-establish the natural space between upper and lower teeth.
 Proper night guards are custom-fitted and made to suit your particular situation, unlike those that you might find in your local drugstore which are either stock night guards, or boil-and-bites.

 Store-bought night guards are larger, poor-fitting, and may even come out at night during grinding.
-Custom-made night guards may be less appealing to you due to their higher price, but they are an excellent investment in the long run as they are made to fit your teeth exactly and much more likely than store-bought night guards to prevent you from needing more expensive dental work in the future.
+Custom-made night guards may be less appealing due to their higher price, but they are an excellent investment in the long run, as they are made to fit your teeth exactly, and are much more likely than store-bought night guards to prevent you from needing more expensive dental work in the future.

 Is a Night Guard Always the Best Option?

 Night guards are designed to protect your teeth, and they do that job very well.
 What they don’t do is address the root cause that causes the grinding or clenching, which can continue even after getting your night guard.